birdnet-team/birdnet/README.md

 # get most probable prediction
 first_prediction, confidence = list(predictions.items())[0]
-print(f"predicted '{first_prediction}' with a confidence of {confidence}")
+print(f"predicted '{first_prediction}' with a confidence of {confidence:.6f}")
 # Output:
-# predicted 'Cyanocitta cristata_Blue Jay' with a confidence of 0.9276198744773865
+# predicted 'Cyanocitta cristata_Blue Jay' with a confidence of 0.927620
 ```

 ### Predict species within an audio file for a given location and time